-- · actual or anticipated fluctuations in our financial and operating results from period to period; - our actual or perceived need for additional capital to fund our operations, and perceptions about the dilutive impact of our recent or currently proposed financing transactions; - · perceptions about our financial stability generally, and relative to our competitors, and our ability to sustain our business operations long term; - the reaction of investors to our conclusion that if we do not successfully raise additional capital, whether in this offering or otherwise, there is substantial doubt about our ability to continue as a going concern; - overall performance of the equity markets; - speculative trading practices of market participants; - perceptions about the market acceptance of our products and the recognition of our brand; - introduction of proposed products or technologies, or announcements of significant contracts, acquisitions or divestitures by us or our competitors, including the announcement that Johnson & Johnson intends to exit the insulin pump business: - legislative, political or regulatory developments; - issuance of securities analysts' reports or recommendations; - · additions or departures of key personnel; - threatened or actual litigation and government investigations; - sale of shares of our common stock by us or members of our management; and - general economic conditions.
+- actual or anticipated fluctuations in our financial and operating results from period to period; - our actual or perceived need for additional capital to fund our operations, and perceptions about the dilutive impact of our recent or currently proposed financing transactions; - perceptions about our financial stability generally, and relative to our competitors, and our ability to sustain our business operations long term; - the reaction of investors to our conclusion that if we do not successfully raise additional capital, whether in this offering or otherwise, there is substantial doubt about our ability to continue as a going concern; - overall performance of the equity markets; - speculative trading practices of market participants; - perceptions about the market acceptance of our products and the recognition of our brand; - introduction of proposed products or technologies, or announcements of significant contracts, acquisitions or divestitures by us or our competitors, including the announcement that Johnson & Johnson intends to exit the insulin pump business; - legislative, political or regulatory developments; - issuance of securities analysts' reports or recommendations; - additions or departures of key personnel; - threatened or actual litigation and government investigations; - sale of shares of our common stock by us or members of our management; and - general economic conditions.

 These and other factors might cause the market price of our common stock to fluctuate substantially, which may negatively affect the liquidity of our common stock.
+For example, the implementation of our 1-for-10 reverse stock split in October 2017 may negatively impact the liquidity of our common stock, given the significantly reduced number of shares that are now issued and outstanding after the reverse stock split, and because our stock price did not increase commensurate with the ratio of the reverse stock split.
 In addition, in recent years, the stock market has experienced significant price and volume fluctuations.
 This volatility has had a significant impact on the market price of securities issued by many companies across many industries.
 The changes frequently appear to occur without regard to the operating performance of the affected companies.
 Accordingly, the price of our common stock could fluctuate based upon factors that have little or nothing to do with our company, and these fluctuations could materially reduce the market price of our common stock.